Thermostat: Analysis

 A wax pellet driven valve can be analyzed through graphing the wax pellet's hysteresis which consists of two thermal expansion curves; extension (motion) vs. temperature increase, and contraction (motion) vs. temperature decrease.
 The spread between the up and down curves visually illustrate the valve's hysteresis; there is always hysteresis within wax driven valves due to the phase transition or phase change between solids and liquids.
 Hysteresis can be controlled with specialized blended mixes of hydrocarbons; tight hysteresis is what most desire, however some applications require broader ranges.
 Wax pellet driven valves are used in anti scald, freeze protection, over-temp purge, solar thermal energy or solar thermal, automotive, and aerospace applications among many others.

-Gas expansion
+Gas driven switch

 Thermostats are sometimes used to regulate gas ovens.
-It consists of a gas-filled bulb connected to the control unit by a slender copper tube.
+It consists of a gas-filled bulb connected to the control unit by a slender copper tube (capillary tube).
 The bulb is normally located at the top of the oven.
 The tube ends in a chamber sealed by a diaphragm.
 As the thermostat heats up, the gas expands applying pressure to the diaphragm which reduces the flow of gas to the burner.